iOS 26

 11. Contact Apple Support

-If all the abovementioned solutions didn’t work, the AirPods being quiet might be due to a hardware malfunction.
+If all the above solutions didn’t work, the AirPods’ quietness might be due to a hardware malfunction.

-It can be possible that the circuit board or the motherboard is damaged or stopped working.
-Overheating, power surge, water damage, and physical impact may damage the AirPods.
+The circuit board or motherboard may be damaged or stopped working.
+Overheating, power surges, water damage, and physical impact may also damage the AirPods.

 Make a Genius Bar reservation to fix your AirPods or get a replacement.
 Apple’s electronic technicians will check our device and repair any possible damage or replace the AirPods for free if you have Apple’s guarantee.